 - Check the levels of nutrients in your tank.
 Nitrates and phosphates are needed for your plants to grow.
 But they can also create havoc in your habitat if the levels are too high.
 Other important nutrients that your plants need are iron and calcium.
 With the proper levels, your plants will grow to their mature form and then help maintain healthy levels without much intervention.

 - Prune and trim to control the growth.
 Prevent certain fast-growing plants from overtaking your tank.
 By limiting their growth, you can give other plants and coral in your habitat the chance to grow.
 If a certain species takes over, it might start shifting the water quality and affect other plants and fish.
 Also, a trimmed plant looks better and blocks less light, allowing the algae on the bottom to grow, as well.

 Make your tank a better place by introducing healthy plants that will clean your water, feed your fish, and make your aquarium look fresh and full of life.
-Remember that a good amount of light and a balanced mix of species is critical to create the environment needed for underwater life to prosper.
+Remember that integrating a balanced mix of species and observing proper aquarium lighting is critical to create the environment needed for underwater life to prosper.
 Start slowly by adding one variety at a time and give it a week or so to see how things develop.
 Once you see that your new plant is growing and settles in, it’s time to introduce your next plant.
 Enjoy the process and give your aquatic pets the best home possible.